Motor-driven pin-wheel cipher machine with keyboard

 The BC-543 is a rather strange member of the Hagelin family.
 As the name

-suggests, it was developed around 1954.
-It is, however, not based on the earlier
+suggests, it was developed around 1943.
+It is not based on the earlier

 a.k.a. the war-time M-209.

 The BC-543 is in fact functionally identical to the